turingschool/front-end-curriculum/lessons/module-3/unit-testing-react.md

 [Jest Expectations](https://facebook.github.io/jest/docs/api.html)

 When testing React components, you are mainly testing presentation logic.
-The UI changes based on application data (our component props), so we create tests for any conditional logic or dynamic changes.
+The UI does change based on application data (our component props), so we create tests for any conditional logic or dynamic changes.
 For example, our grocery component changes in the browser window based on whether the grocery item is starred or purchased.